-It might be that the extent of the injury may not be apparent at the time of the accident or immediately afterwards, or the injured person may not immediately be admitted to hospital.
-Once the injuries are confirmed, or the person has spent more than 24 hours in hospital, then the accident must be reported as a major injury.
+The extent of the injury might not be apparent at the time of the accident or immediately afterwards, or the injured person may not immediately be admitted to the hospital.
+Once the injuries are confirmed or the person has spent more than 24 hours in the hospital, then the accident must be reported as a major injury.